Genialngash/Bonyeza/README.md

 The Ussds are from major Telecom companies in Kenya ,banks and android.

-The app uses android intents to directly make the app
+The app uses android intents to directly make calls

 #Amaving UI with flutter